ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the legitimate client instance.

-A client instance needs to always be aware of which AS it is talking to throughout a grant process, and ensure that the callback for one AS does not get conflated with the callback to different AS.
+A client instance needs to always be aware of which AS it is talking to throughout a grant process, and ensure that any callback for one AS does not get conflated with the callback to different AS.
 The interaction finish hash calculate allows a client instance to protect against this kind of substitution, but only if the client instance validates the hash.
 If the client instance does not use an interaction finish method or does not check the interaction finish hash value, the compromised AS can be granted a valid access token on behalf of the resource owner.
+See {{attack-surfaces}} for details of one such attack, which has been since addressed in this document by the definition of the interaction finish hash value and the

 ## Processing of Client-Presented User Information